PEP FAQ - Frequently Asked Questions about Emergency PEP

 • You are not circumcised

-• Your exposure was less then 72 hours ago
+• Your exposure was less than 72 hours ago

-• Partner of unknown HIV status who belong to higher risk HIV group (e.g. MSM or from africa or S.E.Asia)
+• Partner of unknown HIV status who belongs to a higher-risk HIV group (e.g. MSM or from Africa or S.E.Asia)

 • They penetrated you (Their penis, your arse) AND you don't know for sure whether they have HIV or not.

-However, if you are unable to access PEP within the 72 hours, even if it has been up to 5-7 days since the exposure occurred, it is still worth seeking medical advice to see what your options are.
-This may include commencing a 3-drug combination of antiretroviral medications as soon as possible just in case you have become HIV positive.
-In this case, you would be starting very early treatment and minimising the damage to your immune system.
+If you're unable to access PEP within 72 hours, but it's been 5-7 days since the exposure, it's still important to seek medical advice to explore your options.
+This may involve starting a 3-drug combination of antiretroviral medications as soon as possible, in case you have contracted HIV.
+Starting treatment early can help minimize potential damage to your immune system.

-PEP means Post-Exposure Prophylaxis.
-It refers to a management to prevent HIV infection for those who are HIV negative and potentially exposed to HIV, by taking PEP it means the person is taking AntiRetroviral medication to prevent/stop HIV from being established in the body of the person.
+PEP stands for Post-Exposure Prophylaxis.
+It is a treatment designed to prevent HIV infection in individuals who are HIV-negative and have been potentially exposed to the virus.
+By taking PEP, a person uses antiretroviral medication to prevent HIV from establishing itself in the body.

 For more information about the medication and ordering process,